 This 3-day Kruger Park Bungalow Safari is an ideal opportunity to experience the world-renowned Kruger National Park and the thrill of game drives in 4x4 safari vehicles designed for the best game viewing experience.

-Accommodation is in air-conditioned, en-suite bungalows at the scenic Berg-en-Dal Rest Camp, set amid the rolling hills of south-western Kruger.
-This is one of the park's newer camps, boasting a unique natural setting, excellent facilities and frequent wildlife sightings.
+Accommodation is in air-conditioned, en-suite bungalows at the historic Pretoriuskop Rest Camp, set in south-western Kruger.
+This is the park's oldest rest camp, boasting excellent facilities, established gardens and excellent wildlife sightings in the area.
 The Kruger National Park is home to the Big 5 as well as other wildlife in abundance.
 We experience morning, afternoon and sunset game drives, which provide lots of opportunities for great photographs and memories.

 The Kruger Bungalow Safari package includes game drives, safari guides, park entry fees, meals and drinks showed on the itinerary and an optional Panorama Route day trip.
 Excellent value for an exciting Kruger National Park experience!

-Entering the vast Kruger reserve we make our way to Berg-en-Dal Rest Camp in the far south-western region.
-Berg-en-Dal is located along the banks of Matjulu Spruit and is the only Kruger camp set in a hilly environment.
-The game viewing begins as soon as we enter the gates of this diverse game park, heading to Berg-en-Dal, one of the newer rest camps inside Kruger National Park.
-We arrive at our rest camp between 15h00 and 16h00 this afternoon, in time for our first sunset game drive.
+Entering the vast Kruger reserve we make our way to Pretoriuskop Rest Camp in the south-western region of the park.
+The game viewing begins as soon as we enter the gates of this diverse game park, heading to Pretoriuskop, the oldest rest camp in Kruger National Park.
+This afternoon we arrive at our rest camp near Numbi Gate in time for our first sunset game drive.

-Upon arrival at the rest camp, your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
+Upon arrival at the rest camp, your safari guide will help you check into your air-conditioned, en-suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
 The Kruger camps are all fenced in to protect visitors from the predators inhabiting the game park.
-Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at the rest camp, which features a shop, restaurant, internet café and swimming pool.
+Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at the rest camp, which features a shop, restaurant and swimming pool.

 Then we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.